ShivamModi09/Edunnovate-Technologies-Data-Science/Week-5/README.md

 - Check this [link](https://medium.com/@shaistha24/basic-concepts-you-should-know-before-starting-with-the-neural-networks-nn-3-6db79028e56d) for an intuitive run through and answers to few questions rising inside you.
 ## Additional Resources to explore
 - Refer to this [article](http://neuralnetworksanddeeplearning.com/chap3.html) to know more intuitively about various topics and learn how to improve your model.

-## Exercises
+## Assignment
+***
 Implementing all of this in a code and making a neural network of your own will make your understanding better. <br/>
 Use Vectorization to do so rather than using for loops.
 If you don't know how to do so refer to [this](https://towardsdatascience.com/vectorization-implementation-in-machine-learning-ca652920c55d) article.
-1. First, build a code for a perceptron(i.e. a single neuron and no hidden layers) and build a AND gate using it.
-2. Now, try to build a XOR gate using a perceptron and share your results with us.
-3. Implement a XOR gate again, this time you can use a single hidden layer.<br/>

-**IMPortant:** Do not use scikit learn or keras or any other libraries.
+**Important:** Do not use scikit learn or keras or any other libraries.
 Implement the codes from scratch using numpy.<br/>
 Implement seperate functions such as initialization, forward propagation, cost calculation and back propagation and then compile all of it in a class/function and test your neural net.

 ---

 That's it for this week.
 Next week you'll learn tensorflow and pytorch which will work as very helpful tools to implement all the algorithms you would have learnt upto then.
-If time permits, we'll also continue more with other NN such as CNNs and RNNs.
 Next week's going to last of fun learning, Stay Tuned.